-- 1 – Centerline of chute must be at least 9 inches from wall.
+- 1 – Centerline of chute must be at least 9 inches from a wall.

-- 2 – Centerline of pipe must be 12 inches from wall.
+- 2 – Centerline of pipe must be 12 inches from the wall.

-- 3 – Standard toilet installed on second floor.
+- 3 – Standard toilet installed on the second floor.

-- 4 – Gravity micro-flush toilet installed on second floor.
+- 4 – Gravity micro-flush toilet installed on the second floor.